-The general ledger is the primary component of most financial accounting software applications.
-It can be thought of as an electronic database that provides the data required to build financial reports.
-General ledger is at the core of any enterprise resource planning (ERP) financial management system, which encompasses the functions that are required to maintain one or more sets of books, generate financial reports, manage cash and fixed assets and execute payment and receivable transactions.
+The general ledger is the primary component of most financial accounting software applications, including accounts payable software, accounts receivable software and enterprise asset management (EAM) software.
+The GL can be thought of as an electronic database that provides the data required to build financial reports.
+The general ledger is at the core of any enterprise resource planning (ERP) financial management system, which encompasses the functions that are required to maintain one or more sets of books, generate financial reports, manage cash and fixed assets and execute payment and accounts receivable transactions.

 Continue Reading About general ledger (GL)